 Ways to Take Action for Sandy Lake - Sackville River

-The Nova Scotia Provincial Task Force on Housing in HRM has named the land west of Sandy Lake a "Special Planning Area" to be fast-tracked for development, which would be bad for people and wildlife.
+The Nova Scotia Provincial Task Force on Housing in HRM has named the land west of Sandy Lake a "Special Planning Area" to be fast-tracked for development, which would be bad for people and wildlife in this important park area.

-The Minister of Municipal Affairs and Housing has the power to remove locations from the list of Special Planning Areas.
+The Minister of Housing has the power to remove locations from the list of Special Planning Areas.
 But time is quickly running out for the Province to reverse this decision.
+We have requested that the Minister remove Sandy Lake from the Special Planning Area list.

-Make a difference today by letting decision-makers know that you do not support development in the Sandy Lake Special Planning Area.
-We've made it easy - here is an example letter to send to Minister John Lohr.
+Make a difference today by letting decision-makers know that you do not support development in the Sandy Lake Special Planning Area and want it off the SPA list.
+We've made it easy - here is an example letter to send to Minister John White and the Premier.

-Make sure your concerns are on the record by emailing him at dmamin@novascotia.ca, and copying us at sandylakecampaign@gmail.com.
+Make sure your concerns are on the record by emailing him at johnwhitemla@outlook.com and copying the Premier at premier@novascotia.ca.
+Please copy us at sandylakecampaign@gmail.com.

 Whether you have a lawn, a balcony, or a window, you can help demonstrate just how many people care about what happens around Sandy Lake.
 The land and water that stretch from the Hammonds Plains Road to the Sackville River, all around Sandy Lake, has long been identified for protection as a park.
 This area is at high risk from development planned in the Sandy Lake Special Planning Area.
 We need lots of signs, across Nova Scotia, to raise awareness of this threat and instead call on the government to Save Sandy Lake!